 After a night where none of the crew at the ship had gotten more than five hours sleep, Terin was pushing the idea that they should go to an amusement park on-station.
 While everyone else in the ship's lounge wasn't refusing, there was definitely a lack of enthusiasm.
 Draining interest more, Jocelynn needed Aali to get to work on installing her terrarium, because she had to plant the cacti she'd bought.
 Fesic had woken early and gone for a walk in a local agro-dome.
-And Mikah had been woken early in her hospital room.
+And Mikah was in a hospital room on the local navsal base, where she'd been woken early.
 Despite her psi-boosted healing, Mikah was cooperating with the "testing" even though she would have preferred to sleep in.

-While he'd forgotten them, they had made sure to have a staffer ready and materials prepared for the work.
-They'd also reserved a shooting and testing range for the work and not rented it out.
-As a result, they were charging him Cr 1,000 for that failure to cancel or update them. that was because they had kept a technician available all day in case he showed up.
-Beyond that, the caller wanted to know if he would come in for the work that day or if they should simply ship the weapon back to him.
+While he'd forgotten them, they'd made sure to have a staffer ready, and materials prepared, for the work.
+They'd also reserved a shooting and testing range for the work, and not rented it out.
+So, they were charging him Cr 1,000 for that failure to cancel or update them the day before.
+When Terin tried to protest, they reminded him they had kept a technician standing by all day, in case he showed up.
+Beyond that, the caller asked if he would come in for the work that day, or if they should simply ship the weapon back to him?
 Terin was also told shipping it would cost him Cr 50 more.

 Having never planned to go to the amusement park, Zimzod called the hospital to ask about Mikah.
-As they had the day before, the person who answered the comms checked a screen and said Mikah couldn't have visitors yet.
+In a repeat of the day before, the person who answered the comms checked a screen and said Mikah couldn't have visitors yet.
 Like the day before, Zimzod decided to spend part of the morning working with both his stent and his battledress battle computer.
 The rest of the morning, he'd spend working with the ship's existing gunnery training system to work on his combat skills.

 Getting back to the ship around 10:30, Fesic first checked in with Zimzod and asked what he'd learned about Mikah?
 When Zimzod answered, "Don't know.
 They wouldn't tell me."
 Fesic considered his own experience in navy base hospitals, not that he really had much experience there.
 He also accepted that Mikah had been shot in the chest and such wounds were very rarely not fatal, though Fesic remembered Zimzod saying she'd not been put in an isolation or critical care ward after her surgery.
 What he remembered about checking on friends in naval hospitals was that they didn't much worry about "family connections" when withholding condition information but more concerned with anyone's "need to know".
 As they would with classified data.